get-glu/glu/docs/guides/gitops-implementation.md

 ```

 As with OCI, Git has a similar convenience function for getting a pre-configured Git repository.
-Here, we ask configuration for a git repository with the name `"gitopsexample"`.
+Here, we ask for configuration for a git repository with the name `"gitopsexample"`.

-In its current form, this returns both a repository and proposer.
+In its current form, this returns both a repository and a proposer.
 We can ignore the proposer as an implementation detail for now.
 However, for future reference, the proposer is so that we can support opening pull or merge requests in target SCMs (e.g. GitHub).